-Disable the Update Check Service to update Xinnor xiRAID 4.0.1 to a new availavle version.
+Disable the Update Check Service to update Xinnor xiRAID 4.0.4 to a new available version.

-Please, follow the instructions provided at xinnor.io to safely update your Xinnor xiRAID.
+Please, follow the instructions provided at xinnor.io to safely update your xicli update prepare

+I Xinnor xiRAID.
 Ignoring these steps may result in filesystem panick and even data loss.